vishnupanyam/EmployeeDir/README.md

 I focused on implementing the following key features:
 - **State Management**: Handling different states (loading, success, error, and empty) to ensure the app responds dynamically to various conditions.
 - **Efficient Image Loading**: Using Coil to handle image loading, caching, and error handling to minimize network bandwidth usage.
-- **Pull-to-Refresh and Sorting**: Allowing users to refresh the employee list and toggle sorting between names and teams.
+- **Refresh and Sorting**: Allowing users to refresh the employee list and toggle sorting between names and teams.
 - **Error Handling**: Providing feedback to users when the API fails, or the list is empty.

 ## What Was the Reason for Your Focus?
 What Problems Were You Trying to Solve?